 “They were professional, responsive, and definitely got the ball rolling with my case when my insurance continued to drag their feet.
 I was able to receive physical therapy, an MRI, and ex-ray at no cost thanks to Loncar.
 I was also very pleased with the outcome of my case.” ~N.D.

 “Tony got me way more than I expected.
 He and everyone in the office were very polite.
 I was literally speechless when he presented the settlement amount to me.
 He is a busy man and responded to my every inquiry in a timely manner.
 Thank you Tony!” ~N.S.

 “Hopefully I will never need to use them again, however if I do, I absolutely will use them again.
 It was a pleasure being a client. ~B.T.

 Call in the Strong Arm for a Free Case Evaluation Today

 A Houston dog bite lawyer at Loncar Lyon Jenkins is ready to get to work for you today.
 We can help you recover compensation based on the facts of your case.
 You do not owe us a fee unless we secure a fair settlement on your behalf.

-For a free consultation, call us today at (800) 777-7777.
-Pay no attorney’s fee unless we obtain a financial outcome for you.
+For a free consultation, contact our law firm today.
+You pay no attorney’s fee unless we obtain a financial outcome for you.